- 1What Is Hyperthyroidism?

 Graves’ Dermopathy - The skin becomes red and swollen.
 It usually affects the skin of the shins and feet.

-Thyrotoxicosis Crisis or Thyroid Storm - It is a medical emergency, which causes high fever, rapid heartbeat, jaundice, vomiting, diarrhea, dehydration, and delirium.
+Thyrotoxicosis Crisis or Thyroid Storm - It is a medical emergency, which causes high fever, rapid heartbeat, jaundice, vomiting, diarrhea, dehydration, and delirium (a major change in thinking skills).

-Your doctor might suspect hyperthyroidism if you have some of the signs and symptoms as mentioned above.
-He or she will ask you to swallow and will examine the thyroid gland for any swelling, bumpiness, or tenderness.
+The doctor might suspect hyperthyroidism if the patient has some of the signs and symptoms as mentioned above.
+He or she will ask to swallow and will examine the thyroid gland for any swelling, bumpiness, or tenderness.

-To confirm the diagnosis, you have to get the following blood tests done:
+To confirm the diagnosis, the patient has to get the following blood tests done:

-T3 and T4 - If your blood reports show high levels of thyroxine (T3 and T4), it indicates hyperthyroidism.
+T3 and T4 -If the blood reports show high levels of thyroxine (T3 and T4), it indicates hyperthyroidism.

-Thyroid-stimulating hormone (TSH) - TSH is the hormone secreted from the pituitary gland, which signals the thyroid gland to release thyroxine.
-Low or absence of TSH indicates that your thyroid gland is overactive.
+Thyroid-stimulating Hormone (TSH) - TSH is the hormone secreted from the pituitary gland, which signals the thyroid gland to release thyroxine.
+Low or absence of TSH indicates that the thyroid gland is overactive.

 Cholesterol and Triglycerides - Low levels of triglycerides and cholesterol indicate an elevated metabolic rate.

-CT or MRI scans - It is used to diagnose a tumor of the pituitary gland, which might also cause this condition.
+CT or MRI Scans - These scans are used to diagnose a tumor of the pituitary gland, which might also cause this condition.

 The following treatment options help manage symptoms and reduce the production of thyroid hormones.